fizxmike/vagrant/windows10-base/README.md

 You have to have your own ISO file for Windows 10, with your own product key, obviously.
 Copy it to the windows10-base folder and rename it to windows10.iso.
 Do not forget to change the iso_checksum variables in the packer.json file accordingly.

 ## Building the box
 **Be aware that building this base box is a time-consuming process.
-It takes about 4 hours for me**
+It takes about 4 hours for me.**

 Making the machine is a multi-step process.
 First setting up Windows and some settings, followed by a manual Windows Updates cycle.
 And finally running a few scripts to tweak the machine for optimal use as a virtual machine.